DIE-Bonn/MatomoTracking/README.md

 Checks if a given path matches any of the exclusion patterns:

-1. Iterates through all exclusion regex patterns.
+1. Iterates through all exclusion regex patterns provided in the configuration in `excludedPaths`.
-2. Returns `true` if the path matches any pattern, `false` otherwise.
+2. For each pattern:
+    - Attempts to match the pattern against the given path.
+    - Logs any errors encountered while processing the regex.
+    - If a match is found, sets a flag indicating the path is excluded and stops further checks.
+3. If no match is found in the exclusion patterns, returns `false` immediately, indicating the path is not excluded
+4. Proceeds to check against inclusion patterns if an exclusion match is found.
+5. If a match is found in `includedPaths`, the function returns `false`, indicating that the path should not be excluded, as it is explicitly included.

 ## Setup instructions